Our navy dining room is officially open for business! And it only took 16 months after move in day!

 This is 6 weeks ago…

-Now we have our navy dining room, but it’s far from finished!
-This navy blue grasscloth wallpaper gave it a beautiful start!
+Here we are living with our navy dining room, but far from finished!
+This dark blue grasscloth wallpaper gave it a beautiful start.
+It sat like this for many months.

 (Considering grasscloth wallpaper?
-Read about my experience with the wallpaper!)
+Read my experience with grasscoth wallpaper).

 How Our Navy Dining Room Came Together

 I started my plan around the dining room table.
 We looked for a table that could take a beating and not be too precious.
-This table was found at Pier 1.
+This table was found at Pier 1 and it is SUCH a good price!!!
 I have never shopped there before- to be honest I was worried it would look cheap with such a good price tag, but it’s truly a beautiful table.
 The wood doesn’t have that rough feel- it’s smooth and a great color.
-This is the Stonewashed Natural.
+This is the 84″ Bradding table in the Stonewashed Natural.

 After choosing such pretty end chairs, we wanted our kids’ chairs to contrast but have the same vibe.
 These wooden white Bentwood chairs are wood and lightweight so the kids can pull them out for themselves.
 Amazon, of ALL the places!
 You want to pick wood over metal to keep the authentic feel.